CAMeL-Lab/CAMeLBERT/README.md

 This repo contains code for the experiments in our paper [The Interplay of Variant, Size, and Task Type in Arabic Pre-trained Language Models]().

-# Requirements:
+## Requirements:

 This code was written for python>=3.7, pytorch 1.5.1, and transformers 3.1.0.
-You will need a few additional packages.
+You will also need few additional packages.
 Here's how you can set up the environment using conda (assuming you have conda and cuda installed):

 ```bash
 git clone https://github.com/CAMeL-Lab/CAMeLBERT.git